 Nohe has exhibited and performed his work in a range of national and international venues, notably: The Inter-Society of Electronic Arts, Paris and the Baltic Sea; Ars Electronica, Linz; the Danish Institute of Electro-Acoustic Music, Århus; Museu da Imagem e do Som, São Paulo; the Centre for Contemporary Arts, Glasgow; the Irish Museum of Modern Art, Dublin, the Museum of Contemporary Art, Sydney; the Oxfringe Festival, Oxford; the Smithsonian Institution, Washington, D.C.; the Museum of Jewish Heriatge, New York; the Baltimore Museum of Art, and The Center for Land Use Interpretation, Los Angeles.
 His text ?In the Near Future Minutes From Now,? was published in the ?Anthologie der Kunst / Anthology of Art? and subsequently presented by ZKM, Zentrum fur Medienkunst, Karlsruhe; the Akademie der Kunst, Berlin; and the Bundeskunsthalle, Bonn.

 A frequent composer and performer of sound scores for modern dance and theater, when asked what instrument he performs, he replies: "laptop".
-He has collaborated with Clarinda Mac Low and Meghan Flanigan, Francesca Jandasek, Reneé Brozic-Barger, Mariah Maloney, Phoenix Dance Company, Doug Hamby Dance, Carol Hess, Movement/Addiction, and Melissa Webb.
+He has collaborated with Clarinda Mac Low and Meghan Flanigan, Francesca Jandasek, Reneé Brozic, Mariah Maloney, Phoenix Dance Company, Doug Hamby Dance, Carol Hess, Movement/Addiction, and Melissa Webb.
 Nohe served the public performance art group Fluid Movement for 6 years as a board member and composer, and produced the sound scores for Nessie on Wheels: The Legend of the Loch Ness Monster and Frankenstein on Wheels.
-In December 2009 he debuted an electro-acoustic sound score for a production of H.G.
-Wells The Crystal Egg, produced by Colette Searls Puppet Company in residence at UMBC.
+He now serves the group as a "senior advisor".

 Nohe is a Professor of Visual Art at the University of Maryland Baltimore County, and Director of the Center for Innovation, Creativity and Research in the Arts [CIRCA].
 He is an Adjunct Professor of La Trobe University, developing exchange projects with the Centre for Arts, and an Associate of the Centre for Media Arts Innovation at the University of Technology Sydney.
 He has taught as a member of the Faculty of Creative Arts at the University of Wollongong, while on Fulbright and sabbatical research leave, the Digital Arts, Digital Animation program of the University of Southern California, and at University of Massachusetts, Boston.